hamptonpieryc/website/content/docs/club-rules.md

 **16.1** Members may bring visitors to the Club.
 A member bringing a visitor shall, on entering the Club, insert the visitor's name in the Visitors' Book and sign the entry.
-The member shall be responsible for the conduct of his or her guest whilst on the Club premises.
+The member shall be responsible for the conduct of their guest whilst on the Club premises.

 **16.2** This privilege does not extend to boat parking without the consent of Club Executive Officers.